Human zoo: Ethnological expositions during Nazi Germany

-Modern exhibitions
+Hans Massaquoi in his 1999 book Destined to Witness observed a human zoo within the Hamburg zoo Tierpark Hagenbeck during the pre-Nazi Germany period, in which an African family was placed with the animals, openly laughed at, and otherwise treated rudely by the public crowd.
+And then they turned upon him, a fellow spectator, due to his mixed appearance.
+The date, according to his book, was approximately 1930.

+Exhibitions after 1940

 As part of the Portuguese World Exhibition in 1940, members of a tribe from the Bissagos Islands of Guinea-Bissau were displayed on an island in a lake in the Lisbon Tropical Botanical Garden.

 A Congolese village was displayed at the Brussels 1958 World's Fair.
+The Congolese on display were among 598 people—including 273 men, 128 women and 197 children, a total of 183 families.
+Eight-month-old baby Juste Bonaventure Langa died during Expo 58; he rests in the Tervuren cemetery.
+In mid-July, the Congolese protested the condescending treatment they were receiving from spectators and demanded to be sent home, abruptly ending the exhibit and eliciting some sympathy from European newspapers.

 In April 1994, an example of an Ivory Coast village was presented as part of an African safari in Port-Saint-Père, near Nantes, in France, later called Planète Sauvage.

 In July 2005, the Augsburg Zoo in Germany hosted an "African village" featuring African crafts and African cultural performances.
 The event was subject to widespread criticism.
 Defenders of the event argued that it was not racist since it did not involve exhibiting Africans in a debasing way, as had been done at zoos in the past.
-Critics argued that presenting African culture in the context of a zoo contributed to exoticizing and stereotyping Africans, thus laying the ground work for racial discrimination.
+Critics argued that presenting African culture in the context of a zoo contributed to exoticizing and stereotyping Africans, thus laying the ground work for racial discrimination, and that solidarity and mutual understanding with African people were not primary aims of the event.

 In August 2005, London Zoo displayed four human volunteers wearing fig leaves (and bathing suits) for four days.

 In 2007, Adelaide Zoo ran a Human Zoo exhibition which consisted of a group of people who, as part of a study exercise, had applied to be housed in the former ape enclosure by day, but then returned home by night.
 The inhabitants took part in several exercises, and spectators were asked for donations towards a new ape enclosure.

-Also in 2007, pygmy performers at the Festival of Pan-African Music (Fespam) were housed at a zoo in Brazzaville, Congo.
-Although members of the group of 20 people—among them an infant, age three months—were not officially on display, it was necessary for them to "collect firewood in the zoo to cook their food, and [they] were being stared at and filmed by tourists and passers-by".

-In 2012, a video surfaced showing a safari trip to the Bay of Bengal.
-The safari trip included showcasing the Jarawa tribe of the Andaman Islands in their own home.
-This indigenous tribe had not had much contact with outsiders, and some were asked to perform dances for the tourists.
-At the beginning of the safari trip there were signs stating not to "feed" the tribespeople, but tourists still brought food to give to the tribespeople.
-In 2013, the Indian Supreme Court banned these safari trips.

 In August 2014, as part of the Edinburgh International Festival, South African theatre-maker Brett Bailey's show Exhibit B was performed in the Playfair Library Hall, University of Edinburgh; then in September at The Barbican in London.
 This explored the nature of Human Zoos and raised much controversy both amongst the performers and the audiences.